A Local's Guide to Travel in Sardinia

 Bosa is a charming town about an hour south of Alghero.
 The center is divided in two by a river and an imposing castle towers over the city from a nearby hillside.
 The historic core is a jumble of multi-colored buildings that make for a pleasant wander.

-Learn more about Bosa in my One week Sardinia itinerary.
+Learn more about Bosa in my one week Sardinia itinerary.

 6. Sinis Peninsula